New Warnings On Mixing Medications

 Patients who mix these types of medications are at risk coma or death because these medications when combined can dangerously suppress breathing.
 The drug safety agency has recommended that doctors who prescribe these medications either individually or in combination, take extra care when prescribing them, and it is alerting users of the risks by requiring manufacturers to add black box warnings about the dangers.

-If you or a loved one has been injured as a result of either prescription or over the counter medications, please give us a call for a free consultation.
+If you or a loved one has been injured as a result of either prescription or over the counter medications, our dedicated medication error lawyers are here to help.
+Please give us a call for a free consultation.
 We have helped our clients obtain meaningful results in their lawsuits related to drug injuries.

 Author: Serena C. Montague